near/docs/docs/develop/contracts/js/quickstart.md

 npm -v
 ```

-It's important to have the **newest** version of the NEAR-CLI installed such that you can make use of the javascript features.
+It's important to have the **newest** version of the [NEAR-CLI](https://docs.near.org/docs/tools/near-cli) installed such that you can make use of the JavaScript features.
 To install or update, run:

 ```
 npm install -g near-cli